Nurturing the Congregation

 The choir sings “For the Healing of the Nations” by Henry Purcell

 SSUC has a long history of excellence in church music.
 The Sydenham Street United Street Choir is a vital part of our worship service.
 The choir sings an eclectic repertoire spanning five centuries of sacred music.
 During normal times, it rehearses on Thursday evenings from 19:00 hr to 21:30 hr. and sings during the 10:30 hr worship services each Sunday from September through late June.
 However, during the pandemic, singing is not allowed in the sanctuary.
-We hope to begin choir rehearsals after Dec.
-1, 2020.
+Our Music Director and Organist Michael Fenn is coordinating small numbers of choristers to produce pre-recorded music for our on-line services.
 New members are always welcome: contact Barb Carr or Marilyn Huffman.

 Our award-winning art/poetry/music presentation, The Easter Road, brightens the walls of our sanctuary.